ageller/ShinyLinkageAnalysis/README.md

 # Shiny Linkage Analysis

-A Shiny app to investigate Pearson's correlations in biometric data.
+A Shiny app to investigate correlations in biometric data.

 ## Installing as a package (recommended)
 This app, and it's dependencies, can be installed as a package using [remotes](https://github.com/r-lib/remotes) with the following command within a R session: